 - Capital projects guidance on the Finance website.

-Information on the University's online management process for capital building projects is provided by the Estates Directorate (see section 8).
+Information on the University's online management process for capital building projects is provided by Estates Services (see section 8).